HugoHasenbein/redmine_preview_inline/README.md

 ### Use

 * Go to Administration->Plugins->Redmine Preview Inline and choose embed method (if browser compatibilty issues occur) and preview size
-* On Issue show page click on the magnifying glass next to an attachment linkand view its contents inline
+* On Issue show page click on the magnifying glass next to an attachment link and view its contents inline

 **Have fun!**